 But to ensure that we’re on the same page let’s focus on the most common business intelligence terms for logistics providers.

 Business Intelligence (BI): In simple terms it is the accumulation, analysis, reporting, budgeting & presentation of your business data.
 The goal of utilizing business intelligence for your business is to improve your visibility of your organizational operations and financial status to better manage your business.

 Dashboards: Similar to the dashboard from your car, imagine all of the dials and gauges as a graphical representation of your financial/operational data in an easy to understand format.
-Dashboards are typically used by executives to more easily keep their pulse on the corporate operations by quickly glancing at the KPIs shown on the dashboard.
-Usually the data shown is summarized data.
-Typically the detailed information will be found in the reports or via analysis of the data in the database via OLAP cubes.
+Dashboards are used by executives to more easily keep their pulse on the corporate operations by quickly glancing at the KPIs shown on the dashboard.
+Usually, the data shown is summarized data.
+The detailed information will be found in the reports or via analysis of the data in the database via OLAP cubes.